kupiecm/flashCards/README.md

     $ yarn install
     $ yarn start
 ```
-Then, either scan the QR-code to run application on Android device or press 'a' to run application in Android emulator.
+Then, either scan the QR-code with Expo application to run the application on an Android device or press 'a' to run the application in an Android emulator.

 ## Contribution
 First of all, thanks for thinking of contributing to this project!